 Related: 8 Best Allowance and Chore Apps for Kids [Easier Family Life]

-5. Acorns Early / GoHenry (Best for Customer Service)
+5. Acorns Early (Best for Customer Service)

-Many reviewers have long painted Acorns Early/GoHenry as just a way to spend.
+Many reviewers have long painted Acorns Early (formerly GoHenry) as just a way to spend.
 However, I see it as a real financial solution for minors—a debit card, yes, but also an app-based ecosphere that provides education and experience for the child, as well as ways for parents to keep their kids safe and teach them responsibility.

-An Acorns Early account also allows kids to set savings goals, which they can fund manually or via autosave.
-And it also hosts educational materials to help children and teens alike develop good money habits.
+Acorns Early’s app hosts educational materials to help children and teens alike develop good money habits.
 One of the more impressive aspects of the program is that it’s explicitly segmented into different age groups, starting with money basics for kids in single-digit ages, then becoming more advanced over time, so the lessons really appear to grow as your children do.

+This FDIC-insured account also enjoys a variety of safety features, including chip and PIN protection, secure PIN recovery, and fraud protection.
 Acorns Early also offers parents additional peace of mind by providing a number of controls, including:

 - Real-time spending notifications